Budapest in Winter: Weather & 12 Best Things to Do (2026)

 Does it Snow in Budapest in Winter?

 Yes, it does snow in Budapest but it is rare for it to snow a lot.
 The most chance of snow in Budapest is between January and February.
-Recently, we had a big snowfall in January but it was one of those rare snowfalls that happens once a decade.
+There was a big snowfall in January 2026 but it was one of those rare snowfalls that happens once a decade.

 Visiting Budapest in Winter